 As a smaller hotel operation, lines are short and move quickly.
 As a pleasant surprise, my room was upgraded automatically from a Cabana Junior Suite to a Cabana Super Suite.
 Nice touch as I didn’t ask for an upgrade, nor did I attempt to coerce the staff member with the $20 trick.
 A few additional square feet can’t hurt!

 Upon check-in, guests are also given a coupon book with food, drink, and casino match play offers.
 A nice touch, further perpetuating El Cortez’s image as a property where you get your money’s worth.

 While the majority of El Cortez’s rooms are located in the tower immediately behind and connected to the casino itself, the Cabana Suites are in a separate building accessible by exiting the rear of the gaming floor and crossing Ogden Avenue.
 The walk isn’t far and is not inconvenient.

-While El Cortez’s standard guestrooms have a reputation of being a bit worn and dated, it was a pleasant surprise to find the Cabana Suites to be updated with modern, trendier decor elements.
+While El Cortez’s standard guestrooms have a reputation for being a bit worn and dated, it was a pleasant surprise to find the Cabana Suites to be updated with modern, trendier decor elements.

 The room itself was spacious and offered up all key amenities you would expect in a Las Vegas hotel room such as a safe, iron/ironing board, fridge, TV, and hairdryer.
 An additional perk not offered in many Vegas rooms was the Keurig coffee machine that came stocked with 4 K-Cups daily at no additional fee.
 A really nice touch!

 The bathroom was also spacious, with 2 sinks and a large shower.
 Floors and walls were attractively tiled and a massive mirror hung above the vanity.

 Unlike most rooms downtown, the roar of Fremont Street is completely inaudible from the Cabana Suites.
 They are just far enough away from the commotion to allow for complete silence.
 No earplugs are needed here.

 With physical security in mind, we liked that there was a security guard posted outside the Cabana Suites 24/7.
 It’s rare that I feel unsafe on Fremont Street, but where drinking and debauchery are afoot, playing it safe is a good call.